kdmeagher/food-risks/README.md

 # food-risks

 The files on this page reproduce the data and analysis for the manuscript, "Public perceptions of food-related risks: a cross-national investigation of individual and contextual influences," written by Kelsey D. Meagher and published in the Journal of Risk Research: https://doi.org/10.1080/13669877.2017.1422789.
+(Preprint: https://dx.doi.org/10.17605/OSF.IO/C2KHW)

 ## Data